 The learner will examine the systems development life cycle including systems principles and internal controls.
 They will then apply these principles and controls to various systems analysis, designs, and implementation projects.

-Pre-requisites: Accounting 2 (10-101-112), Beginning Microsoft Excel (10-103-106)
+Beginning Microsoft Excel (10-103-106)

-10-101-125 Managerial Accounting 3.00 Credits
+10-101-125 Managerial Accounting

 The learner will analyze financial performance, evaluate capital budget investments, compare capital structures, prepare a master budget, develop a working capital management strategy, evaluate long term financing alternatives, and analyze the effect of international exchange rates on financial decisions.

-Prerequisites: Math of Finance (10-804-144) or Math with Business Applications (10-804-123)
+Math of Finance (10-804-144) or

+Math with Business Applications (10-804-123)